Reviewed by Alex Bouchard, Florida Land Acquisition Specialist at Buy Land FL

 How We Price Land in Miami-Dade County

-We do not price Miami-Dade County land like generic Florida inventory.
+We don't price Miami-Dade County land like generic Florida inventory.
 These are the drivers we review before we discuss a direct offer.
+Vacant land in Miami-Dade County currently averages $80,000–$250,000+ per acre, placing it in the premium pricing tier among Florida's 67 counties.

 Access, frontage, and easements